OhioIoT-MQTT-Examples/Your-First-Broker/README.md

 ## Overview
-This code can be used to attach two ESP32s to a local MQTT broker.
-The code is overly-simplistic, and serves just to get you attached as quickly as possible.
+This code is designed for demonstration purposes only.
+With a running MQTT broker, you can program two ESP32s as examples of how devices can publish and subscribe on the network.
 See the YouTube video [MQTT - Your First Broker](https://www.youtube.com/watch?v=k9CnF3siO6s).  👉 Subscribe to the [OhioIoT YouTube Channel](https://www.youtube.com/@OhioIoT?sub_confirmation=1) for more on All Things IoT: hardware, firmware, connectivity, cloud computing, and dev toolkit.

 ## Getting Started